 depending whether we linearise in the vicinity of the point $0$ or $\pi$.
-In the former case, that is if the pendulum is hanging down, we get~\eqref{eq:9}, while in the latter case, that is if the pendulum is in the inverted position, we get~\eqref{eq:10}.
-This formally allows us to investigate the system both for the positive and negative values of parameters $\alpha$ and $\beta$.
-(Positive values correspond to the pendulum in the pendent position, while negative values correspond to the pendulum in the upright position.)
+In the former case---the pendulum is hanging down---we get~\eqref{eq:9}, while in the latter case---the pendulum is in the inverted position---we get~\eqref{eq:10}.
+This formally allows us to investigate positive and negative values of parameters $\alpha$ and $\beta$.
+Positive values then correspond to the pendulum in the pendent position, while negative values correspond to the pendulum in the upright position.